bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Pieter Wuille: 00:09:06

 Right, because you...
 MuSig2 is specifically designed to support nesting, originally designed to support nesting.
-So it, If you just look at the spec and do the naive thing...
+So if you just look at the spec and do the naive thing...

 Tim Ruffing: 00:09:20